Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

-Macchiato – espresso “stained” with a small flesh of milk
+Macchiato – espresso with just a small dash of milk

-Caffé Americano – an espresso with hot water (is the most similar to Swedish/American/British brewed coffee)
+Caffè Americano – an espresso with hot water (the closest thing to Swedish/American/British brewed coffee)

-You can not hail a taxi on the street.
-Instead, you have to call for one or take one at a taxi stand.
-There may in some cases be a surcharge (compared to the initial fee shown on the meter) for ordering a taxi, or for two suitcases or more, or for train stations or airports.
-(But not always.)
-This is not a case of the driver trying to rip you off; it is just how the pricing is defined.
+You cannot hail a taxi on the street.
+Instead, you have to take one at a taxi stand or phone for one.
+In some cases there may be a surcharge (added to the initial fee shown on the meter) for two suitcases or more, or for travelling to/from train stations or airports, and sometimes there is a fixed price to travelling to/from an airport.
+Rest assured, this is simply how pricing is defined.
 The rules are usually posted on one of the back-seat car windows.
 The extra charge is usually added at the very end, on top of the meter charge for the distance and time.
-Sometimes the fare to/from the airport is fixed-price.

-Important: Most taxis still only take cash, no credit card.
-If you want to pay with a card, make sure you say so when you call for the taxi or check before you step in.
+Important: Most taxis still only take cash, and do not accept credit cards.
+If you want to pay with a card, make sure you say so when you call for the taxi or check before you climb in.

 Currently, Uber exists in just a few cities in Italy: Milan, Rome and Turin.

-Shops usually open at 9.30 or 10.00 and close at 19.00 or 19.30.
-In smaller towns and in southern Italy there is often a lunch break between 13.30 and 16.30.
-In bigger cities, like Florence, Milan and Rome, shops usually don’t close for lunch.
+Shops usually open at 9.30 am or 10 am and close at 7pm or 7.30 pm.
+In smaller towns and in southern Italy there is often a lunch break between 1.30 pm and 4.30 pm.
+In bigger cities like Florence, Milan and Rome, shops tend to stay open during lunch.

-Most shops are open six days a week, Monday to Saturday.
-Saturday has the same hours as weekdays.
+Most shops are open six days a week, Monday to Saturday, and Saturday has the same hours as weekdays.

-Specialised food shops (butchers, fish etc) are often closed on Monday morning or on Wednesday afternoon.
+Specialised food shops (butchers, fishmongers and so on) are often closed on Monday mornings or Wednesday afternoons.
 Some other shops close on Mondays too.

-So now you know it all.
-Welcome to Italy on a wine tour with us at BKWine to enjoy some of the world’s finest wine and food.
+So now you’re fully briefed and ready to visit Italy.
+Why not come on wine tour with us at BKWine, and enjoy some of the world’s finest wine and food?